Krishnanshu-Gupta/Rate-My-Rental/README.md

 5. in the server folder, `npm start`
 6. in the client folder, `npm start`

+**Please be sure than server is run on port 3001 and client is run on port 3000**

 **If you would like to access the database, install mongodb compass** Install MongoDB Compass from here: `https://www.mongodb.com/try/download/compass`